danieljprice/splash/docs/advanced.rst

 Note that because the x axis units were already in cm, we simply entered the value for 0.1pc in these units.
-Before plotting again, we should save what we have done so far to disk: Pressing ‘S’ from the main menu saves both the current plot settings *and* the plot limits to disk:
+Before plotting again, we should save what we have done so far to disk: Pressing ``S`` from the main menu saves both the current plot settings *and* the plot limits to disk:

 ::